Maarten11/blackboard-better-pdf/readme.md

 ## Using the extension

+### Keyboard

+When looking at a Blackboard PDF view, press Ctrl+B (Command + B on Mac)

+### Manually

-To use the extension, click the extension in the extensions menu.
+When looking at a Blackboard PDF view, click the extension in the extensions menu.

 A popup will appear with a button that allows you to fetch all pdf links

+## Issues

+Feel free to point out any issues with this extension here on GitHub

-## Developping
+## Developing

-For developping, typescript is used, because who uses javascript nowadays.
+For developing, typescript is used, because who uses javascript nowadays.

 ### Before developing run: